sree445/sree445/README.md

 ### Hi there 👋  I'm Sreekanth, Good to have you here!

-I am a Data Engineer who creates simple and effective ways of transferring data from any source to the desired location, making it useful for analytics, problem-solving, and decision-making.
+I am a Data Engineer with over 12+ years of experience under my belt,I am a tech savvy person with vast knowledge and expertise in Design and developement of ETL data pipelines with simple and effective ways of transferring data from any source to the desired location, making it useful for analytics, problem-solving, and decision-making.

+I earned my B.Tech Degree in Electronics and comm Engineering back in 2009.

+I'm a coding enthusiast who's tackled 1500+ LeetCode problems, proving my love for algorithms and problem-solving.
+My interests range from distributed systems to AI, and I'm always eager to explore new technological horizons.

+On a personal level, I'm passionate about self-improvement and personal growth.
+I believe that we can always learn and grow, both professionally and personally.
+I love reading books 📗 and listening to podcasts 🎙️

+I'm excited to connect with fellow tech enthusiasts who share the same zeal for innovation and progress.
+Let's collaborate and make a positive impact together!

+I hope you have a lovely day!

 🔭 I’m currently working as a Senior Data Engineer and building my skills.
 I am interested to learn new things and expand technical horizons. and That means...